 Due to this project, public health services can be significantly improved.
 Diseases can be kept in control, and consequently, effective measures can be taken.

-Formula Manipal is a student engineering project based in MIT.
+Formula Manipal is a student engineering project based at MIT.
 It is a team of students who aim to design, conceptualize, fabricate, test and race a single-seater, open-wheel Formula Style race car.
 Since its first competition in 2008, the team has participated in competitions in Italy, UK, Austria, Germany and the Czech Republic and many more.

 Their initial achievements included the ‘Farthest Travelled Team award’ (2008 Italy) and ‘Fastest Indian FSAE car’ (2013 Germany).
 FMX4, the season 2014 car, scaled new heights at the Formula Student India 2015, winning seven trophies and two national records after commendable performances in the Formula Student Germany and Formula Student Czech Republic 2014.
 The season 2016 car, FMX6, came 3rd in the Design event at Formula Bharat 2017.